chofski/teaching/Translation_Elongation/README.txt

-Translation Elongation Model.pde
+Translation Elongation Model
 by Thomas E. Gorochowski (23/11/2013)

-Simple examples of ribosome movement along an mRNA to illustrate some of the physical effects that can occur.
-Includes numerous options to alter aspects of the simulation and show when certain aspects of a model break down e.g., too short initation time can lead to collisions and the idea that slow ramps may help reduce ribosome collisions.
+A simple model of ribosome movement along an mRNA to illustrate some of the physical effects that can occur.
+Includes numerous options to alter aspects of the simulation and show when certain parts of the model break down e.g., too short initiation time can lead to collisions and the idea that slow codon ramps at the start of genes may help reduce ribosome collisions (improve efficiency).

 To run this Processing 2.0+ is required.
 This can be downloaded from: